-- A Master's degree is awarded on the basis of a dissertation. - At least one accredited research publication paper should be in place or should have been accepted by DHET accredited journal. - The title of the proposed dissertation, supported by the proposed supervisor of the dissertation, must be submitted to the University Higher Degrees Committee for recommendation to the Senate. - The topic of the dissertation is approved for a period of 3 years.
+- A Master's degree is awarded on the basis of a dissertation. - The title of the proposed dissertation, supported by the proposed supervisor of the dissertation, must be submitted to the University Higher Degrees Committee for recommendation to the Senate. - The topic of the dissertation is approved for a period of 3 years.